Julie de Bona

 Julie de Bona ([ʒyli də bɔna]; born 7 December 1980) is a French actress.

 Life and career

-Julie has Italian and Vietnamese origins.
+Julie has Italian and Vietnamese ancestry.
 Her father is a computer scientist and her mother is a seamstress.

 She was enrolled in the faculty of biochemistry when she decided at 19 years to take a year off to try theater.
 She followed the course of the Montpellier Conservatory before beginning her career in the theater café and then started her first small roles in television fiction.

+Very discreet about her private life, Julie de Bona announces on her Instagram account on August 13, 2018, the birth of her first child, without indicating the identity of the father.